Arcadia-Science/2024-sensory-neuroimaging/README.md

 ### How to run the pipeline

 1. Copy the raw folder names for the trials that you want to analyze from the top-level S3 dir to a local directory, e.g. `data/2024-03-06/`
 2. Adjust default parameters in `analysis_runs/default_analysis_params.json`.
-Specifically, set `s3fs_toplvl_path` to the S3FS mounted directory, and `local_toplvl_path` to the local directory
+Specifically, set `"s3fs_toplvl_path"` to the S3FS mounted directory, and `"local_toplvl_path"` to the local directory
-3. Run the pipeline using the CLI `python src/neuroprocessing/scripts/run_analysis.py --date "2024-02-29"`
+3. Run the pipeline using `python src/neuroprocessing/scripts/run_analysis.py --date "2024-02-29"`
 4. The pipeline will output the processed data to the local directory specified in the parameters file (see [Analysis parameters](#analysis-parameters))
-5. See `notebooks/injection_analysis.ipynb` for an example of how to load and analyze the processed data

 ### Analysis parameters